The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Introduction

-To this end, we construct benchmarks from UAE corporate datasets with parallel English-Arabic documents.
+We construct benchmarks from UAE corporate datasets with parallel English-Arabic documents.
 Each benchmark includes a balanced set of English and Arabic queries, with answers grounded in a single language.
 The languages of the user query and supporting document are selected independently, enabling a systematic analysis of cross-lingual biases.
-Our findings show that retrieval quality is a key driver of end-to-end performance, with the cross-language setting posing the greatest challenge.
-Further analysis reveals that the main source of error stems not from the language mismatch between the user query and the supporting document, but from limitations in cross-lingual retrieval within a shared multilingual embedding corpus space.
+Our analysis of these two benchmarks highlights that retrieval presents a significant bottleneck within the RAG pipeline.
+Moreover, the primary source of retrieval error arises in cross-lingual settings, namely when the query and the ground truth document are in different languages.

-Finally, we propose a simple mitigation strategy tailored to the identified error source, which retrieves an equal number of passages from each language, resulting in significant improvements in cross-lingual retrieval.
-The effectiveness of such a basic intervention suggests that there remains substantial room for advancements in this area.
+Finally, we propose two simple mitigation strategies tailored to the identified error source.
+The first strategy selects an equal number of passages from each language-specific subset, while the second searches the joint dataset twice, once with the original query and once with its translation.
+Both strategies result in substantial improvements in cross-lingual retrieval.
+The effectiveness of such basic interventions suggests that there remains considerable room for advancements in this area.